Improving the accuracy of nearest-neighbor classification using principled construction and stochastic sampling of training-set centroids: Image recognition via nearest-neighbor classification

-Here we show that reduction in error rate by direct comparison can be achieved instead by stochastic sampling of the existing training set.
+Here we show that reduction in error rate by nearest-neighbor classification can be achieved instead by stochastic sampling of the existing training set.
 The heart of this approach is the coarse-graining algorithm described below.
-This algorithm turns a subset of training-set symbols into a lesser number of coarse-grained {\em memories}, in such a way that each member of the training subset is correctly classified, via direct comparison, by the set of coarse-grained memories.
+This algorithm turns a subset of training-set symbols into a lesser number of coarse-grained {\em memories}, in such a way that each member of the training subset is correctly classified, via nearest-neighbor classification, by the set of coarse-grained memories.